 Sources of Current Information

 Anyone wishing to be more informed on the complex issue of vaccinations can refer to several reliable pro-life sources.
-For technical information, see the website of the organization Children of God for Life (cogforlife.org), which was founded by Debi Vinnedge in 1999.
+For technical information, see the website of the organization Children of God for Life, which was founded by Debi Vinnedge in 1999.
 Then there is AVM Biotechnology, founded in 2008 by Dr. Theresa Deisher, who holds 23 biotechnology patents.
-Her website is at www.avmbiotech.com.

-For the opinions of leading Catholic bioethicists, see the website of the National Catholic Bioethics Center at www.ncbcenter.org.
+For the opinions of leading Catholic bioethicists, see the National Catholic Bioethics Center.

-A general list of licit and illicit vaccines is published in card form by www.soundchoice.org:
+A general list of licit and illicit vaccines is published in printable form by Sound Choice Pharmaceutical Institute.

 Moral Alternatives to Aborted Fetal Vaccines: